BA (Hons)

 The practical elements of the course are taught through group and one-to-one tuition with guest workshops allowing students to expand their practical professional abilities.
 The critical elements of the course are taught through a series of lectures and seminars.

 Weekly one-to-one singing lessons are available at no extra cost, and students participate in regular dance technique classes.
-There are also opportunities to learn develop audition skills and develop explore the techniques of acting through song.
+There are also opportunities to learn develop audition skills and explore the techniques of acting through song.
 Guidance on how to form a musical theatre company, devise a show, and tour the production around the country is also available.
 There are also modules where you can learn how to teach musical theatre.

 As part of your studies, you may also choose to study abroad through one of our many international schemes, or take up a placement in a professional setting, working alongside a theatre company, arts organisation, school or other education setting.
 Additional costs may apply.